nicolacritten/ucl_gis_msc/README.md

 # UCL GIS MSc 2017-18

-This repository contains some of the cousework submitted for the UCL GIS MSc.
+This repository contains some of the coursework submitted for the UCL GIS MSc.

 ## TERM 1